Concinnity-AU/scorm/README.md

 - Partners
 - Funding bodies
 - Procurement teams
-- Stakeholders reviewing Concinnity’s digital learning capability
+- Stakeholders reviewing Concinnity's digital learning capability

 If you are evaluating Concinnity for a project, these examples provide insight into:
 - Our design quality and attention to detail